thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 # Grid-aware Websites - Cloudflare Workers Plugin

+> [!NOTE]
+> We're working on simplifying the process of using Grid-aware Websites with Cloudflare Workers by reducing the amount of setup and boilerplate code that needs to be written.
+> To try an alpha version of this, please change to the [`simplify-implementation` branch](https://github.com/thegreenwebfoundation/gaw-plugin-cloudflare-workers/tree/simplify-implementation).

 This plugin provides some useful functions that can be used when setting up the [`@greenweb/grid-aware websites`](/thegreenwebfoundation/grid-aware-websites/README.md) library using [Cloudflare Workers](https://workers.cloudflare.com/).

 After you have installed the `@greenweb/grid-aware-websites` package ([see steps](/thegreenwebfoundation/grid-aware-websites/README.md)), you can use this plugin to: